Devon Wills: UWLX

 Selected by the Long Island Sound with their first pick in the 2016 UWLX Draft, Wills would gain the start in the first game in franchise history.
 In addition, said game was also the first in UWLX history.
 Opposing the Baltimore Ride, Long Island prevailed by a 13-12 tally.
 Of note, Wills allowed the first goal in UWLX history to Beth Glaros, while also registering the first win in league history.

 Coaching career

-Upon graduating from Dartmouth, Wills remained with the program serving as an assistant coach from 2007-08.
+Upon graduating from Dartmouth, Wills remained with the program serving as an assistant coach from 2007 to 2008.
 Serving in the capacities of both defensive coordinator and recruiting coordinator, she also helped to start the Dartmouth Winter Lacrosse Camp.

 In 2010, Wills joined the University of Denver as a volunteer assistant in 2010.
-During the season, the Pioneers enjoyed a 13-5 record, qualifying for the Mountain Pacific Sports Federation finals.
+During the season, the Pioneers enjoyed a 13–5 record, qualifying for the Mountain Pacific Sports Federation finals.
 In 2011, she was appointed to a full-time assistant position on the coaching staff.

 Joining the USC Trojans women's lacrosse program in 2013, Wills would become the associate head coach in 2016.
 Other roles that she occupied with the program included assistant coach, defensive coordinator, and recruiting coordinator.
 On August 1, 2018, Wills was announced as the new head coach for Harvard women's lacrosse.